 It’s common knowledge that sugar and starches are pretty much off-limits on keto.
 But many people do a double-take when they see the list of beverages that they’ll have to avoid.

 Carbs and Beverages

-There are lots of hidden carbohydrates in the beverages that all of us drink without a second thought.
+There are lots of hidden carbohydrates in the beverages that most of us drink without a second thought.
 And we’re not just talking about soda and energy drinks loaded with added sugar.

-It’s true that a single can of Coke or Monster contains more carbs than a normal daily keto allowance.
+A single can of Coke or Monster contains more carbs than an entire daily keto allowance.
 But even a morning glass of orange juice (26 carbs) or a couple of cups of milk (12 carbs each) can threaten your stay in ketosis.
 The culprits?
 Fructose (fruit sugar) and lactose (milk sugar).

 So what can you drink on a low-carb diet?
 The list is, sadly, a short one.

 There’s water, water with lemon, water with lime, carbonated water, and seltzer water.
 All contain zero carbohydrates.

 Need variety?
 You can drink some unsweetened dairy-free milks (like almond milk and flaxseed milk) and bone broth.
 Wine and a few low-carb brands of beer are OK within reason.
 Spirits like gin, vodka and whiskey are zero-carb; mixers are what cause problems.
 Sugar-free soda is theoretically OK, but there’s evidence that it makes you crave sugar and can destroy your diet.